Valentine’s Day Ideas: How to Capitalize on the Fastest Growing Retail Holiday

 Another good option is to create bundled offerings.
 Chocolates and roses are still the most common gifts for Valentine’s Day.
 Offering a free box of chocolates with a Valentine’s Day gift purchase is a great idea.
 Another great offering on Valentine’s Day is free gift wrapping.
 That will definitely reel the customers in.

-One of the biggest problems couples face over Valentine’s Day is not knowing what to gift their significant other.
-If your website is able to guide them in this decision, then you will have a significant competitive edge.
+One of the biggest problems couples face before Valentine’s Day is not knowing what to give their significant other.